Oil down: Description

+Variations

 Oil down is not unique to Grenada.
 It is also popular in nearby Trinidad and Tobago, which share a long history of cultural influences with Grenada.
 There are differences in how each island makes its oil down, however, with Grenadians preferring dasheen, dumplings, and turmeric, while Trinidadians tend toward a simpler dish without dumplings but with hot peppers.
 There are different versions of this stew in other Caribbean countries as well.
 In Guyana, a similar stew is called mettagee, or mettem, and in Jamaica, there is a seafood version called run down.